Jack London - Biography

 London has written more than 50 books, including such famous works as Martin Eden, Sea Wolf and White Fang.
 He was also active in journalism, covering various social and political issues of his time.

-Jack London died on November 22, 1916 at his ranch in Glen Ellen, California, from complications caused by numerous illnesses exacerbated by alcoholism.
+Jack London died on November 22, 1916, at his ranch in Glen Ellen, California, from complications from numerous illnesses exacerbated by alcoholism.
 His work has left a significant mark on American and world literature, and his books continue to be read and reprinted around the world.

 Author genres